Quick Tips

 Piano Fun Time

 At the end of practice, have a little fun.
 Make up your own song or finger power exercise.
+See if you can write down the melody of the song you composed.
 Play your favorite song from the lessons a few extra times and experiment with changing octaves or adding a new part.
+Or maybe even transpose the song to the most recent pentascale you learned.
 This is also a good time to do an activity page from the Lesson Materials.

 Consistency and Incentives